pocketnetteam/pocketnet.core/README.md

 $ pocketcoin-tx --help
 ```

-# Build from source code
-See `doc/build-*.md` files for build instructions.

 # First full synchronization
 To quickly synchronize and minimize traffic costs, you can run an empty node with additional parameters:
 - `-listen=0` - disable the visibility of your node so that other novice nodes can't connect to you to download the blockchain.